angalexia/angalexia/README.md

 - 💞️ I’m looking to collaborate on ajudar em casa
 - 📫 How to reach me por apps de mensagem
 - 😄 Pronouns: ela/dela
-- ⚡ Fun fact:gosto de ler e estudar, escutar música, passar uma tempo com a minha família e amigos.
+- ⚡ Fun fact:gosto de ler e estudar, escutar música, passar um tempo com a minha família e amigos.
+- skills: entender conteúdos escolares rápido
 <!---
 angalexia/angalexia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.